-Please find below information relating to the different aspects of our Covid-19 planning framework.
-All additional COVID-19 policies and procedures that will apply across Oundle until further notice are included in the relevant sections.
+Please find below information relating to the different aspects of our planning framework for Oundle Online 2021.

 Should you prefer a printed version, please simply download the pdf.

 While none of us wanted to be in the situation of moving wholly online once again, we are able today to do so more confidently than in April 2020.
 Experience of Microsoft Teams across both pupils and staff is now well developed and survey feedback from parents, pupils and staff from June onwards has enabled us to refine and in some cases redesign Oundle Online.